axelra-ag/next-type-safe-routes/README.md

 module.exports = withPlugins([nextTypeSafePages]);
 ```

-When you start up your application, we will generate types for all of your pages and API routes and save them to the file `@types/next-type-safe-routes/index.d.ts` in the root of your project.
+When you start up your application, it will generate types for all of your pages and API routes and save them to the file `next-type-safe-routes/dist/utils.d.ts` in the package.
 The file will be updated whenever you add or remove pages and API routes.

-> Note, you should commit this file as part of your project.
-And if you're using a code formatter or linter, you may want to add this file to your ignore files.
-E.g. `.eslintignore` and `.prettierignore` files.
+To generate the types without starting the application, execute the script `postinstall-generation.js`.
+This may be necessary to use it in CI/CD that all test pass.

+## Usage

 You can now import the `getRoute` util from `next-type-safe-routes` and use it to retrieve a route that's is guaranteed to exist in your application.